 Consent can be refused or withdrawn at any time.
-If consent is withdrawn, we will delete the photograph media or video and not distribute it further.
+If consent is withdrawn, we will delete the photograph or video and not distribute it further.

-13. Social Media
+13 Social Media

-Our School has a centralised process for the authorisation of social media accounts which is controlled by the Communications Department.
-A single point of creation, senior leadership oversight by the CPO and image control simplifies management and allows us to uphold your rights.
+Our school maintains a limited, controlled social media profile.
+Access is only the Communications department with the authorisation of the Chief Information Officer.
+A single point of creation, senior leadership oversight and image control simplifies management and allows us to uphold your rights.